 - An incredible support system – While recovering, both one-on-one sessions with a counselor and group therapy sessions will help you deal with your addiction on a thorough, all-encompassing basis.
 You’ll be able to get to the root of your addiction, deal with any peripheral problems or addictions that may be exacerbating your dependency, and be around like minds who understand your journey.

 - Focus – Being admitted to inpatient facility is an opportunity to focus completely on your recovery, without the distractions and trigger-filled situations that exist outside.

-- Transition – When you’re ready to transition back to your normal routine, your medical team has the training and information to help you set up a system to keep you maintain your sobriety.
+- Transition – When you’re ready to transition back to your normal routine, your medical team has the training and information to help you set up a system to help you maintain your sobriety.

 If you or someone you love are struggling with a person with substance use disorderion to Norco, help is one simple phone call away.
 It’s never too late to change your life, and achieve the future you deserve.
-Call Cliffside Malibu at 1-800-501-1988 and take your first step towards recovery.